Jointly Modeling and Clustering Tensors in High Dimensions: Theoretical analysis

 \begin{con} Assume $\min_k\pi^\ast_k>r_0$ for some constant $r_0>0$, $\max_k\|\bU_k^\ast\|_{\max}=O(1)$ and $\omega_{\max}/\omega_{\min}=O(1)$.
 Furthermore, assume there exist some positive constants $\phi_1$, $\phi_2$ such that $\phi_1\leq\sigma_{\min}(\bOmega_{k,m}^\ast)\leq\sigma_{\max}(\bOmega_{k,m}^\ast)\leq\phi_2$, for $k\in[K]$, $m\in[M]$. \end{con}

-The bounded tensor mean condition $\max_k\|\bU_k^\ast\|_{\max}=O(1)$ is needed to control errors from estimating the mean, which in turn regulates errors from estimating the precision matrices; we refer to \citet{wu2020optimal} for more discussions.
-When $R=1$, the condition on $\omega_{\max}/\omega_{\min}$ stipulates that weights $\omega_{1}^\ast,\ldots,\omega_{K}^\ast$ from the $K$ tensor means are of the same order.
-When $R>1$, this condition further assumes that weights $\omega_{k,1}^\ast,\ldots,\omega_{k,R}^\ast$ are of the same order; such a condition has been considered in the tensor clustering literature \citep{sun2019dynamic}.
-Lastly, the eigenvalue condition on precision matrices is a common regularity condition and has been employed in the estimation of precision matrices \citep{leng2012sparse,Lyu2019tgm}.
+The condition $\max_k\|\bU_k^\ast\|_{\max}=O(1)$, which bounds the tensor mean element-wisely, is needed to control errors from estimating the mean, which in turn regulates errors from estimating the precision matrices; we refer to \citet{wu2020optimal} for more discussions. {The condition $\omega_{\max}/\omega_{\min}=O(1)$ holds in the majority of work on vector mixture models, including \citet{yi2015regularized, wang2016unsupervised, Balakrishnan2017guarantee, doss2020optimal, kwon2021minimax} and} stipulates that weights $\omega_{k,1}^\ast,\ldots,\omega_{k,R}^\ast$ are of the same order, as commonly done in the tensor clustering literature \citep[e.g.,][]{sun2019dynamic}.
+Lastly, the bounded eigenvalue condition on the precision matrices is a regularity condition that has been employed in the literature \citep{leng2012sparse,Lyu2019tgm}.

 \begin{con} The initial values $\bbeta_{k,r,m}^{(0)}$, $\omega_{k,r}^{(0)}$, $\bOmega_{k,m}^{(0)}$ for all $k,r$ and $m$ satisfy

 where $C_0\in[0,1/3]$ is a positive constant depending on $\phi_1,\phi_2$ and $\frac{\|\bOmega_{k,m}^{(0)}-\bOmega_{k,m}^\ast\|_2}{\sigma_{\min}(\bOmega_{k,m}^\ast)}\le1/2$. \end{con}